ZOO-Project/ZOO-Project/docs/install/install-confoptions.rst

 Java Support (Optional)
 ..............................................

-In irder to activate the Java support for ZOO Kernel, you have to use the *--with-java* configure option and to set the installation path of your Java SDK.
+In order to activate the Java support for ZOO-Kernel, the *--with-java* configure option must be specified and sets the installation path of your Java SDK.
 For instance, if Java SDK is installed in the ``/usr/lib/jvm/java-6-sun-1.6.0.22/`` directory,  then the following command can be used:

 ::

   $ ./configure --with-java=/usr/lib/jvm/java-6-sun-1.6.0.22/

-This assumes that the `` include/linux `` and `` jre/lib/i386/client/`` subdirectories exist in ``/usr/lib/jvm/java-6-sun-1.6.0.22/``, that the `` include/linux `` directory contains the jni.h headers file and that the `` jre/lib/i386/client/`` directory contains the libjvm.so file.
+This assumes that the ``include/linux`` and ``jre/lib/i386/client/`` subdirectories exist in ``/usr/lib/jvm/java-6-sun-1.6.0.22/``, that the ``include/linux`` directory contains the jni.h headers file and that the ``jre/lib/i386/client/`` directory contains the libjvm.so file.

 .. note::
    With Mac OS X you only have to set *macos* as the value for the *--with-java* option